AmanurRahman101/enterprise-crm-system/docs/PRD.md

 Tawasol CRM centralizes communication, customer data, and workflows into a single ecosystem.
 By integrating with tools like Gmail, Google Calendar, Telegram, Jira, and LinkedIn, the system ensures a seamless data flow.
 AI-powered automation reduces manual effort, provides predictive insights, and facilitates collaboration across distributed teams.

+## **2\.
+Product Goals & Objectives**

+The primary goals for this product are:

+* **Create a Single Source of Truth:** Consolidate all customer information and interactions (contacts, deals, tickets, calls, chats) into one unified profile.
+* **Increase Sales Efficiency:** Streamline the sales process by providing a clear, visual pipeline and task management tools.
+* **Improve Customer Support:** Reduce ticket resolution time by managing all support channels (phone, email, app, Telegram) from one inbox.
+* **Enhance Communication:** Modernize and log all communication through built-in VoIP calling and chat integrations.
+* **Empower Mobile Teams:** Give employees on-the-go access to essential CRM data and functions via a dedicated native Android app.

+##